Josu-Rubio/Project-NodeJS/README.md

 To run the API from the development enviroment:
 - npm run dev

 It runs on the port 3000

-On this moment, the API is fully installed and the data from the database can ve observed on localhost:3000
+On this moment, the API is fully installed and the data from the database can be observed on localhost:3000

 # API use